Do you want a personalised training plan that helps you achieve your goals?

 It's really simple and I've even included a 'how to use' section.

-Just simply sign up with your email address, now.
+Just simply sign up with your email address, below.

 5) Understand Different Types of Workouts